ajchuang/JavaChatCafe/README.txt

 DEVELOPMENT ENVIRONEMT
     1. The program is developed by java 1.7 (however, I dont think I use the new features in Java 7.)
     2. The code is managed by github.
-(Well, you can see my check-in activity @ github/ajchuang/JavaChatCafe
+(Well, you can see my check-in activity @ github/ajchuang/JavaChatCafe.
+The current version is v1.2+.)
     3. The editor I am using is Editra (open source python editor @ MAC) and PSPad (shareware @ windows)
     4. The build scripts include mac version (make.sh) and windows version (make.bat).

 HOW TO BUILD
     1. Please use ./make.sh (@ OS X, Linux, Unix...) or ./make.bat (@ windows) to build whole system.
 It should be completed without any error or warning.
     2. You can also build the codes using make.
 Just make, and the makefile will do the rest for you.
         (Recommend the 1st way though)